 What if I have health considerations that would currently make it unwise for me to attend Sunday morning services?

 Beginning Tuesday, August 25, Pastor will hold mini-communion services in the chapel.
 He will also have times available for individuals or families to come for communion.

-If you are uncomfortable leaving home, please contact the church office and Elsa will help schedule a home visit from Pastor Wolfmueller.
+If traveling to church presents a problem for you due to traffic or health concerns, please contact the church office and Elsa will help schedule a home visit from Pastor Wolfmueller.